indeedeng/Mariner/README.md

 The first couple alpha versions of Mariner only supported calls via GitHub's REST API.
 More recently, we added the ability to invoke GitHub's GraphQL API.
 The GraphQL API is hundreds of times faster, so the REST-related calls are now deprecated, and will be removed "soon".
-The GraphQL approach is shown in the `runFasterCode.ts` example.
+The GraphQL approach is shown in the `runFasterCode.ts` examples.

 ### Plans to rename the default branch from master